lukebaldan/Corona_Counter/README.md

 ## Prequisites

-The following libraries are needed made available to the Arduino IDE:
+The following libraries are needed and made available to the Arduino IDE:

 ```
 #include <ArduinoJson.h>